freitasgouvea/token-erc-20/README.md

 This module is used through inheritance.

-It will make available the modifiers whenNotPaused and whenPaused, which can be applied to the functions of your contract.
+It will make available the modifiers `whenNotPaused` and `whenPaused`, which can be applied to the functions of your contract.

-Only owner can trigger pause and unpause contract.
+Only owner can trigger call `pause` and `unpause` methods.

 ## Requeriments